ACT has a variety of opportunities and workshops designed to help agencies build stronger connections with ASU students, faculty and staff.

 Local Issues Coffee Hour

-Join faculty over breakfast and coffee to discuss the possibilities of partnering with your organization on a service-learning project or research-related project that will help you build organizational capacity and serve your clients better.
+Join faculty and other campus stakeholders over pastries and coffee to discuss the possibilities of partnering with your organization on a service-learning project or research-related project that will help you build organizational capacity and fulfill your mission more fully.

 Socially Aware Holiday Fair (December)

-The Socially Aware Holiday Fair is a marketplace for Community Partners andindividuals who sell items to profit charity.
-Gifts include pet items, jewelry, holiday decorations, greeting cards, clothing and food items.
-100% of money received is pumped right back into the local comunity and their organizations.
+The Socially Aware Holiday Fair is a marketplace for Community Partners andindividuals who sell items to benefit your organization.
+Items offered for sale have included crafts, jewelry, holiday decorations, greeting cards, clothing, and food items.
+100% of money received is funneled right back into the local comunity/your organizations.

-Each year, ACT selects over 15 community partner sites to host an MLK Challenge team.
-ACT sends 10 students and one site leader to your location armed with seed money, lunch and the willingness to get down and dirty for up to five hours!
-Volunteers have raised barns, cleaned out storage spaces, spread gravel for a walking track, painted walls, hosted birthday parties for the elderly and countless other tasks that would otherwise take one person hours, if not days to complete.
+Each year, ACT selects around 20 community partner sites to host an MLK Challenge team.
+ACT sends 10 students and 1 trained site leader to your organization armed with seed money, lunch, and the motivation to meet the challenge you set for up to 6 hours!
+Volunteers have raised barns, cleaned out & organized storage spaces, spread gravel, painted walls, stocked pantries, insulated homes, and countless other tasks that would otherwise take your staff hours, if not days to complete.
 If you are interested in hosting an MLK challenge team, contact us at email@example.com or (828) 262-2545.

 Made up of a group of dedicated faculty, staff, students and Community Partners who are actively involved in service-learning.
 Collectively, they work to develop and enhance service-learning initiatives at Appalachian, while also representing ASU at state, national, and international conferences.
 If you're interested in serving with this group, contact the Director of Academic Civic Engagement, Dr. Brian MacHarg at firstname.lastname@example.org